Lawrence Bittaker and Roy Norris: Jackie Doris Gilliam and Jacqueline Leah Lamp

 Gilliam and Lamp were driven to the San Gabriel Mountains, where they were held captive for almost two days, being bound and gagged between repeated instances of sexual and physical abuse.
-Both men slept in the van alongside their two hostages, with each alternatively acting as a lookout.
+Both men slept in the van alongside their two hostages, with each alternately acting as a lookout.
 On one occasion, Bittaker walked Lamp onto a nearby hill and forced her to pose for pornographic pictures before returning her to the van.
 Bittaker also asked Norris to take several Polaroid pictures of himself and Gilliam, both nude and clothed.
 In the first of three instances in which Bittaker raped Gilliam, he also created a tape recording of himself raping her, forcing the girl to pretend she was his cousin and informing Gilliam to feel free to express her pain.
 Bittaker is also known to have tortured Gilliam by stabbing her breasts with an ice pick and using vise grip pliers to tear off part of one nipple.

 After almost two days of captivity, Lamp and Gilliam were murdered.
 At Bittaker's subsequent trial, Norris claimed he had suggested that Gilliam be killed quickly as, unlike Lamp, she had been largely cooperative throughout the period of her captivity, whereupon Bittaker replied, "No, they only die once anyway."
 Gilliam was struck in each ear with an ice pick, and then strangled to death.

 After Bittaker had murdered Gilliam, he then forced Lamp out of the van.
 Upon exiting the sliding door, Bittaker shouted to her: "You wanted to stay a virgin; now you can die a virgin!" before Norris struck her upon the head with a sledgehammer.
 Bittaker then strangled Lamp until he believed she had died; when Lamp opened her eyes, Norris again bludgeoned her repeatedly as Bittaker strangled her to death.
 The bodies of Gilliam and Lamp were thrown over an embankment into the chaparral.